-Summary: Nobody will win.
+Summary: This is the wrong question.
+Nobody would win.
 It would be catastrophic, as is true of nearly all wars.

 “Nearly every government that goes to war underestimates its duration, neglects to tally all the costs, and overestimates the political objectives that can be accomplished by the use of brute force.”